christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 as large-format unframed prints, while collectible works are sold as an edition of one (plus one artist's proof), accompanied by a signed certificate of authenticity, a small inkjet print, and a CD that stores the high-resolution image.
-The artist and collector agree to each retain a *single* exhibition copy of the work.
+The collector agrees to retain a *single* printed copy of the work, while the artist is also free to make and exhibit one print.
 A print may even be destroyed and re-produced as circumstances and technologies change.[^Marchesi2021] This pact between the *image-maker* and *image-owner* sustains the work's value, while the color print and digital file conserve its quality.